SamuraiDestroy/linuxMac/README.md

 - Github wiki????
 I think it would be good for helping people with what to do after installing Linux
 - Turn the script into a package???
 This would probably give us better output control but it'd be harder for people who are afraid of terminals to use.
 - Github pages website to make it easier for people to understand??
+- Expand to other platforms (This will also require renaming, I suggest LPM)
+- Merge C++ branch to main once ready